Chris Ramsey (footballer): Queens Park Rangers

 On 1 November 2014, he was appointed Head of Player Development and Academy Manager at Queens Park Rangers.
 Following the resignation of manager Harry Redknapp on 3 February 2015, Ramsey was placed in temporary charge, first with Les Ferdinand and Kevin Bond, then solely with Bond.
 Ramsey's first competitive match as QPR head coach was on 7 February, losing to a 92nd minute, added-time winner, a 1–0 defeat to Southampton at Loftus Road.
 His first Premier League win came three days later, on 10 February, a 0–2 victory against Sunderland at the Stadium of Light, in QPR's first away victory and first away points of the season.
 On 12 February, Ramsey was given the job until the end of the 2014–15 season.
 On 10 May, QPR were relegated to the Championship, after a 6–0 away defeat to Manchester City.
 He was appointed head coach on a permanent basis on 19 May, signing a three-year contract.
 On 4 November, he was sacked as QPR head coach, with the club in thirteenth place in the league.
 On 5 January 2016, Ramsey returned to QPR to become technical director.

+The Football Association

+On 13 August 2025, it was confirmed that Ramsey had returned to The Football Association as Professional Development Phase (PDP) Lead across England's U17 to U20 squads.